Norbert515/widget_maker_2_0_public/README.md

 *Depending on the feedback I get, you can expect a lot to change over the next weeks!*

-`If there are any other questions/ concerns/ ideas, feel free to message me :)`
+`If there are any other questions/ concerns/ ideas, feel free to message me or open up an issue :)`